 – The Garden of Forking Paths, Jorge Luis Borges

-When the Institute for Contemporary Art [ICA] invited me to create an idiosyncratic visitor’s guide to the museum, I was delighted to discover Steven Holl’s design for the building was inspired by a short detective story from writer Jorge Luis Borges.
+When the Institute for Contemporary Art [ICA] invited me to create an idiosyncratic visitor’s guide to the institute, I was delighted to discover Steven Holl’s design for the building was inspired by a short detective story from writer Jorge Luis Borges.
 As an artist, lover of detective stories and avid reader of experimental fiction, I could not have been more jazzed.

 In The Garden of Forking Paths, one of Borges’ fictional characters describes the possibility for the structure of a story to have multiple forks in the road and an endless number of outcomes.
 Written in 1941, this notion surely describes the way we navigate the vast labyrinth of the Internet today.
 Borges’ focus on the malleability of time and multiple outcomes also seems very much present in a number of works of fiction from recent decades, such as Julio Cortazar’s Hopscotch, Kate Atkinson’s Life After Life and the Choose Your Own Adventure series of books for children.